zer0cache/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 ## Custom Child Token

-There are very many reasons why you may need a custom child token (with additional functions) rather than standard child token.
+There are many reasons why you may need a custom child token (with additional functions) rather than standard child token.
 To do this, you'll have to deploy your token contracts on the Child Chain and then submit your mapping request [here](https://mapper.matic.today/).
 Make sure to include the address of your deployed child token contract and you should be good to go.
 Let's describe an example of creating a custom child token contract.

 **Your custom child contract should follow certain guidelines before you deploy it on the child chain.**

 The custom child contract must have:

-A **Deposit** method**.** The **deposit** method should be present in your custom child contract.
+A **deposit** method**.** The **deposit** method should be present in your custom child contract.
 This function is called by the ChildChainManagerProxy contract whenever a deposit is initiated from the root chain.
 This deposit function internally mints the token on the child chain.

-A **Withdraw** method.
+A **withdraw** method.
 The **withdraw** method must be available as it is what is called to burn your tokens on the child chain.
 Burning is the first step of the withdrawal process.
 These rules need to be followed to maintain a proper balance of assets between the two child and root chains.

 **Sidenote**: No token minting in constructor of child token contract.